Palace of Youth and Sports: History

 The building was heavily damaged in a fire on 25 February 2000.
 It was partially renovated, but the larger arena and the convention hall are still out of use.
+In January 2014, interior renovations totaling 115,000 euros were completed.
+Further renovations worth 200,000 euros were carried out in 2023 in the smaller arena, in order to bring the floors, baskets and chairs up to FIBA standards.
+The larger arena is expected to be renovated in time for hosting the 2030 Mediterranean Games.

 The ownership of the building is disputed between the Municipality of Pristina and the Kosovo Privatization Agency.

+The Palace of Youth and Sports is expected to be a venue for the 2030 Mediterranean Games which is to be hosted by Kosovo.

 Building

 The smaller arena is mostly used for basketball by KB Prishtina.
 In April 2014, it hosted the Final Four of the Balkan Basketball League.
 The arena is also used for futsal, handball, athletics, basketball, volleyball, numerous other sporting competitions, various concerts, exhibitions, fairs, conventions, and congresses.

-The larger arena is currently out of use due to a fire in 2000.
+The larger arena is currently out of use due to a fire in 2000 and is now used as an indoor car park.
 Commentators and fans have called for the "Greater Coliseum" to be renovated and used for KB Pristina's home games.

 The shopping center has a series of services such as a joint parking lot, 6D cinema, wellness center, numerous restaurants, cafes, and stores.

 The Newborn monument is located in front of the building.